albertlauncher/documentation/src/_pages/installing.md

 ## Using official Albert repositories

 Prebuilt binaries are hosted at Open Build Service.
 Visit the [OBS software repo](https://software.opensuse.org/download.html?project=home:manuelschneid3r&package=albert), choose your distribution and follow the instructions to add the official repository.
 If the list is lacking one of the latest distributions join the chats and let us know.
+There are also bleeding edge [master branch packages](https://software.opensuse.org//download.html?project=home%3Amanuelschneid3r%3Adevel&package=albert) available.

 ## Building from source